microsoft/app-innovation-workshop/Walkthrough Guide/04 Data Storage/README.md

 #### 2.2.2 Security Keys

 Similar to what we saw with Cosmos DB, Azure Storage is also secured with Access Keys to manage control.
-We will need also these information later, when we connect the Storage Account to the Web API the same way we did with Cosmos DB before.
+We will also need this information later, when we connect the Storage Account to the Web API the same way we did with Cosmos DB before.

 #### 2.2.3 Configuration